netlooker/netlooker.github.io/content/posts/setting-up-hugo-blog.md

 +++
-title = "Setting Up a Personal Blog using Hugo Static Site Generator and GitHub Pages" date = "2023-04-10T19:51:20+02:00" author = "Netlooker" authorTwitter = "" #do not include @
+title = "Setting Up a Web Site using Hugo and GitHub Pages" date = "2023-04-10T19:51:20+02:00" author = "Netlooker" authorTwitter = "" #do not include @